Tech-at-DU/React-Redux-Timers-Tutorial/01-Getting-Started.md

 📌 This creates a new React project called `timer-app`, moves into the directory, and starts the development server.

+💡 Note!
+You can use another React starter project, like Vite if you like.
+Everything should work, though some names may differ.

 ✅ **Checkpoint**: You should see the default React welcome screen in your browser.

 ---